IHTSDO/SNOMED-in-5-minutes/csharp-examples/README.md

   - findByQueryWithFilter "heart" "procedure"
 ```

-To see the raw JSON response itself, you will need to edit the SnomedClient.cs and enable th debug option, and set the output directory.
+To see the raw JSON response itself, you will need to edit the SnomedClient.cs and enable the debug option, and set the output directory.

 ```
         // Just for debugging, set to true to capture responses